HomeDocumentationAPI Reference

 <server is started>

-When you start the server after the installation, the node config will be present until we copy and delete it as detailed under the node install instructions.
-In this case you will receive this warning when you first run the server:
+When starting the server after the installation process, the node config will be present until we copy and delete it as detailed under the node install instructions.
+In this case this warning will be received when first running the server:

 ********************************* WARNING *********************************